-QLD Chapter Event: Construction Disputes - Prevention and Cure
+CPD Event in Brisbane: Construction Disputes - Prevention and Cure

-Light refreshments and networking will follow the panel discussion.
+Light refreshments will follow the panel discussion.

 About the speakers: